zbenmo/writing-express-application/README.md

 ### Modules

-To break a monelitic *app.js* file into manageble project, we can use the following structure (I justed used the scafold express generated application for this example).
+To break a monelitic *app.js* file into manageble project, we can use the following structure (I justed used the scaffold express generated application for this example).

     .
     ├── app.js